Order (distinction): Orders of merit

 Switzerland does not award any orders.
 Article 12 of the 1848 Swiss Constitution prohibited the acceptance of honours and titles by Swiss citizens.
 The current Constitution of 1999 has no specific prohibition, but a federal statute effectively continues the prohibition by barring holders of foreign orders from holding public office.
+This practice has become common across the globe (albeit other countries usually issue a general prohibition to accept foreign orders, allowing for generous exceptions).
+Australia, for instance, bans the acceptance of honors from other sovereigns unless the honorific order comes from a list of countries specified in a regulation.

 In 1974 the Cabinet of Sweden passed a regulation forbidding the monarch of Sweden from awarding membership in orders to Swedish citizens.
-The orders themselves were not abolished, but only the Royal Orders of the Seraphim and the Polar Star (both established in 1748) continue to be awarded, and only to foreign citizens and stateless individuals.
+The orders themselves were not abolished, but only the Royal Orders of the Seraphim and the Polar Star (both established in 1748) continued to be awarded, and only to foreign citizens and stateless individuals.
 In 1995 the regulation was altered, allowing the monarch to bestow the two remaining active orders to members of the Swedish royal family.
+Finally, in 2022, the 48-year-old regulation was repealed by the Swedish Government, the orders were re-opened to Swedish citizens, and the two dormant orders (Sword and Vasa) were revived, with effect from 2023.

 Modern orders are usually open to all citizens of a particular country, regardless of status, sex, race or creed; there may be a minimum age for eligibility.
 Nominations are made either by private citizens or by government officials, depending on the country.
 An order may be revoked if the holder is convicted of a crime or renounces citizenship.
 Some people nominated for an award refuse it.